qbouniot/sim_kernel_mixup/regression/README.md

 ```
 python main.py --dataset TimeSeries --data_dir ./data/exchange_rate/exchange_rate.txt --ts_name exchange_rate --mixtype kernel_sim --mix_alpha 1. --tau_max_x 5 --tau_max_y 5 --tau_std_x 1. --tau_std_y 1. --use_dropout --mc_dropout --use_manifold 0 --store_model 0 --read_best_model 0 --seed 0
 ```

+### Cross-validation

+Cross-validation has been used in all experiments to find the best hyperparameters for each method.
+It can be enabled with the flag `--use_cv`

 ## Acknowledgements